 Design and visual appeal is a big element of landing pages, but it’s not just about making the site look pretty.
 It’s about using proven research to identify color schemes and text arrangements that are proven to convert traffic.
 The way that I did this starting out before I had access to designers and tons of research about landing pages, was just to identify landing pages in my space from big players, and then observe the common elements and make sure that my landing page had those unique elements.
 Try and go for the look and feel of one of your favorite landing pages, and just know that you may need to try out a couple to get the one that converts traffic into leads at a rate that’s favorable.

-The best way to find those landing pages is to click on offers that are relevant to the campaign you're trying to run at every chance you get.
+The best way to find those landing pages is to click on offers that are relevant to the campaign you’re trying to run at every chance you get.
 Want to generate VA leads?
 Do a google search that aligns with what a VA borrower would be searching for, and start clicking on the sponsored ads on Google and Bing.
 Then, go over to Facebook and you should start to see some VA ads in your timeline that you can click on.
-If you don't, just navigate over to a website like www.adespresso.com and use their ad examples tool to identify facebook ads that look like they have the necessary attributes.
-Caution with this though, Facebook ads, in my opinion, are not a great place to generate mortgage leads, and it can be hard to identify one that ACTUALLY works versus one that just looks cool.
-Check out my article on why Facebook ads basically suck for mortgage lenders.
+If you don’t, just navigate over to a website like www.adespresso.com and use their ad examples tool to identify Facebook ads that look like they have the necessary attributes.
+Caution with this though, Facebook ads are not a great place to generate mortgage leads, so it can be hard to identify one that ACTUALLY works versus one that just looks cool.

 So what’s the next piece you need to generate mortgage leads?